oVirt/ovirt-site/source/develop/release-management/features/network/networking-api-security-groups.html.md

 Currently, the only security mechanisms present for oVirt VMs attached to external networks are quite crude L2 and L3 protections - MAC spoofing, and IP spoofing - implemented directly by Open vSwitch.
-It is worth mentioning that IP spoofing protection is only applied when a subnet is defined on top of the Networking API network.

 Security groups, which are a traffic white list, complement provided security by specifying which traffic is allowed to *and* from the resources - e.g. ports - using high level abstraction L3 and L4 semantics.